 Do not take what a bipolar person says too personally, as they do not mean it most of the time.
 Try to view their behavior in the context of their illness.
 If the person is very angry or defensive, it is mostly a symptom of their illness.
 Try not to lose your head in such a situation, and attempt to empathize with what your loved one is going through.

 Try to be cheerful

 Watch your behavior when you are around your bipolar spouse/partner, as any resentment or anger on your part will be transmitted to him/her, which could plummet him/her into depression.
-This does not mean that you have to handle the person with safety gloves though.
-If you think you cannot handle their mood swings at any given point, tell them so upfront.
+You don't have to handle the person with safety gloves though.
+If you cannot handle their mood swings, tell them so upfront.
 They will be thankful to you for that.